 Manto de la Novia Waterfall

-Leave your bike or car on the roadside and walk 10 minutes down to the waterfall over the suspension bridge.
-To get close to the waterfall at its base, you’ll have to pay the entrance fee of 1 USD.
+Leave your bike or car on the roadside and walk down to the waterfall over the suspension bridge.
+To get close to the waterfall at its base, you’ll have to pay the entrance fee.

-Or, you can ride the small cable car over the falls for 1 USD.
+Or, you can ride the small cable car over the falls.
 Although to do this, you’ll still need to walk down to the waterfall.
 And then back up.
 Roadside admiration is, of course, free.

 Pailón del Diablo Waterfall

-Pailón del Diablo Waterfall is located in the town of Rio Verde, where you’ll find restaurants, cafes and shops.
-Importantly, there are two entrances to these falls and each offers quite a different experience.
-The paths from each do not overlap and you cannot cross from one to the other inside.
+Importantly, there’s two entrances and each offers quite a different experience.
+What’s more, the paths from each do not overlap and you cannot cross from one to the other inside.

 To end up at the higher viewing platform with the iconic stairs in your photos, you need to take the first entrance in the town as you arrive from Baños.
 This is called the New Entrance and it is located just before the yellow-sided bridge by walking along the small river towards the ticket office.